ManApart/quest-command/readme.md

 ### Building

-Run AppBuilder's main method.
-I use the ide.
-This generates files so they don't need to be done at runtime.
-This only needs to be re-run when you change certain files (like adding new commands, events, event listeners etc)
+Run `gradlew buildData`.
+This generates json files etc so that they don't need to be done at runtime.
+This only needs to be re-run when you change certain files (like adding new commands, events, event listeners, changing json, etc)

 Run `gradlew build jar` to build a jar.
 This should be found in `QuestCommand/build/libs` (`quest-command-1.0-SNAPSHOT`)